 Well, think about it this way: a brand new reMarkable is already pretty much a prototype.
 The company is still working to build the perfect device, and there are a few misses in the process.

 You have an ePUB reader and handwriting-to-text converter that often miss, the lack of a backlight, and a reading experience that, while close enough, doesn’t quite match the Kindle.

 Now imagine buying a refurbished version of that!
 This Reddit thread is full of complaints from people who have bought refurbished reMarkable tablets.
 Check it out to get a sense of the kinds of problems you might face.

 While you’re welcome to pick this option for the obvious savings, we strongly recommend against it.

-Conclusion: Is the reMarkable tablet worth it, and is there anything better?
+Conclusion: Is the reMarkable tablet worth it, or are the reMarkable tablet alternatives better?

 And with that we come to the end of our article.
 As you can see, the reMarkable 2 is a great tablet with ambitious aims.
 It achieves some spectacularly well, such as the razor-thin design, lack of distractions, and near-perfect emulation of the paper experience.